-YEAR-ROUND SUMMER MIGRATION WINTER - Range Map Scientific name Color Indicator- Size: measurement is from head to tip of tail; wingspan may be listed as well Male: brief description of the male bird; may include breeding, winter or other plumages Female: brief description of the female bird, which is sometimes different from the male Juvenile: brief description of the juvenile bird, which often looks like the adult female Nest: kind of nest the bird builds to raise its young; who builds it; number of broods per year Eggs: number of eggs you might expect to see in a nest; color and marking Incubation: average days the parents spend incubating the eggs; who does the incubation Fledging: average days the young spend in the nest after hatching but before they leave the nest; who does the most "childcare" and feeding Migration: type of migrator: complete (seasonal, consistent), partial (seasonal, destination varies), irruptive (unpredictable, depends on the food supply) or non-migrator Food: what the bird eats most of the time (e.g., seeds, insects, fruit, nectar, small mammals, fish) and whether it typically comes to a bird feeder Compare: notes about other birds that look similar and the pages on which they can be found; may include extra information to aid in identification Stan's Notes: Interesting natural history information.
+SUMMER WINTER - Range Map Scientific name Color Indicator - Size: measurement is from head to tip of tail; wingspan may be listed as well Male: brief description of the male bird; may include breeding, winter or other plumages Female: brief description of the female bird, which is sometimes different from the male Juvenile: brief description of the juvenile bird, which often looks like the adult female Nest: kind of nest the bird builds to raise its young; who builds it; number of broods per year Eggs: number of eggs you might expect to see in a nest; color and marking Incubation: average days the parents spend incubating the eggs; who does the incubation Fledging: average days the young spend in the nest after hatching but before they leave the nest; who does the most "childcare" and feeding Migration: type of migrator: complete (seasonal, consistent), partial (seasonal, destination varies), irruptive (unpredictable, depends on the food supply) or non-migrator Food: what the bird eats most of the time (e.g., seeds, insects, fruit, nectar, small mammals, fish) and whether it typically comes to a bird feeder Compare: notes about other birds that look similar and the pages on which they can be found; may include extra information to aid in identification Stan's Notes: Interesting natural history information.
 This could be something to look or listen for or something to help positively identify the bird.
-Also includes remarkable features
+Also includes remarkable features.

-YEAR-ROUND SUMMER Brown-headed Cowbird Molothrus ater Size: 71⁄2" (19 cm) Male: Glossy black with a chocolate-brown head.
+YEAR-ROUND SUMMER WINTER Brown-headed Cowbird Molothrus ater Size: 71⁄2" (19 cm) Male: Glossy black with a chocolate-brown head.
 Dark eyes.
 Pointed, sharp gray bill.
-Female: dull brown with a pointed, sharp, gray bill Juvenile: similar to female but with dull-gray plumage and a streaked chest Nest: no nest; lays eggs in nests of other birds Eggs: 5-7; white with brown markings Incubation: 10-13 days; host birds incubate eggs Fledging: 10-11 days; host birds feed the young Migration: partial to complete migrator in New Mexico; some are non-migratory in parts of New Mexico Food: insects, seeds; will come to seed feeders Compare: The male Red-winged Blackbird (p.
-33) is slightly larger with red-and-yellow patches on upper wings.
-Common Grackle (p.
-39) has a long tail and lacks the brown head.
+Female: dull brown with a pointed, sharp, gray bill Juvenile: similar to female but with dull-gray plumage and a streaked chest Nest: no nest; lays eggs in nests of other birds Eggs: 5-7; white with brown markings Incubation: 10-13 days; host birds incubate eggs Fledging: 10-11 days; host birds feed the young Migration: partial to non-migrator in Arizona Food: insects, seeds; will come to seed feeders Compare: Male Bronzed Cowbird (p.
+29) is slightly larger and has bright-red eyes.
+The male Red-winged Blackbird (p.
+35) is slightly larger with red-and-yellow patches on upper wings.
 European Starling (p.
 27) has a shorter tail.
 Stan's Notes: Cowbirds are members of the blackbird family.
-Of approximately 750 species of parasitic birds worldwide, this is the only parasitic bird in the state.
+Of approximately 750 species of parasitic birds worldwide, this is one of two parasitic birds on the state.
 Brood parasites lay their eggs in the nests of other birds, leaving the host birds to raise their young.
 Cowbirds are known to have laid their eggs in the nests of over 200 species of birds.
 While some birds reject cowbird eggs, most incubate them and raise the young, even to the exclusion of their own.
 Look for warblers and other birds feeding young birds twice their own size.
 Named "Cowbird" for its habit of following bison and cattle herds to feed on insects flushed up by the animals.